neondatabase/postgresql_anonymizer/docs/masking_functions.md

 This engine ([fake-rs]) is available via more than 70 functions with the `dummy_` prefix:

+*tips:*

+*The fake_\* and dummy_\* functions achieve the same goal.*

+*The fake_\* functions are the first implementation in pl/pgsql.
+They were introduced in Version 1.
+It's a rather naïve and limited approach.*

+*The dummy_\* functions are a new implementation based on a Rust library.
+It provides a more advanced fake generator and adds localization.
+It was introduced in Version 2.*

+*New users should always prefer the dummy_\* functions.
+The fake_\* functions are kept for backward compatibility.*

 <!--
 SELECT format(
   '* %I.%I(%s)', ns.nspname, p.proname, oidvectortypes(p.proargtypes)